conner-sudo/gas_generation_lightGBM_forecast/README.md

 *   **SARIMAX / AutoARIMA:** Statistical baselines to benchmark seasonality and auto-regressive properties against the machine learning estimators.

 > **Note:** LightGBM proved highly effective in processing the engineered CWV features to forecast the 7-day horizon.

-## 🚀 Getting Started

-### Prerequisites
-Ensure you have the necessary libraries installed via your package manager, including pandas, numpy, requests, darts, lightgbm, xgboost, scikit-learn, and matplotlib.

-### Execution
-To execute the full data extraction, engineering, and forecasting pipeline, clone the repository to your local machine and run the provided Jupyter Notebook.